dice-group/LFQA/naive-eamt/README.md

 *To be updated*

 ### Component I/O Formatting
-<a name="NER"> __NER__: </a> For the components that strictly perform the task of named entity recognition, the expected input is a string containing text in natural language (en,de,fr,es).
+<a id="NER">__NER__:</a> For the components that strictly perform the task of named entity recognition, the expected input is a string containing text in natural language (en,de,fr,es).
 The output should be a JSON containing the string and information of annotated entities.
 Following is an example:

 *Input*: ```Ist Hawaii der Geburtsort von Obama?```